-What we heard

-- In-principle, customers are supportive of costreflective tariffs. - The majority of customers preferred an opt-in approach to both cost-reflective and solar export tariffs as they prioritised choice and were concerned about the ability of customers to change their behaviour in response to different tariffs. - Most customers felt that a transition period and education would be important. - Other stakeholders were more supportive of mandating cost-reflective, solar export and other future new tariffs quicker.
+What we heard How we have responded • In-principle, customers are supportive of cost- reflective tariffs. customers with smart meters to cost ref We are working with retailers to transition customers with smart meters to cost reflective toriffa, and we will support this change by • The majority of customers preferred an opt-in approach to both cost-reflective and solar export tariffs as they prioritised choice and were concerned about the ability of customers to change their behaviour in response to different tariffs. tariffs, and we will support this change by conducting the transition over a 12-month period to help customers understand their energy usage and adjust their behaviour to take advantage of cost reflective tariffs; by working with retailers to understand what educational support customers need to make a smooth • Most customers felt that a transition period and education would be important. transition to cost reflective tariffs.

-How we have responded

-- We are working with retailers to transition customers with smart meters to cost reflective tariffs, and we will support this change by conducting the transition over a two year period to help customers understand their energy usage and adjust their behaviour to take advantage of cost reflective tariffs; by offering transitional tariffs to help customers make that adjustment; and by working with retailers to understand what educational support customers need to make a smooth transition to cost reflective tariffs. - We will work with retailers to introduce a solar export and reward tariff on an opt-in basis from 1July 2024.
+What we heard How we have responded Other stakeholders were more supportive of mandating cost-reflective, solar export and other future new tariffs quicker. • We will work with retailers to introduce a solar export and reward tariff on an opt-in basis from 1 July 2024.
 However, from 1 July 2025, we will place all new and upgrading solar customers on the tariff as the default, which they can chose to opt out of.